valkey-io/valkey-glide/node/DEVELOPER.md

     Once building completed, you'll find the compiled JavaScript code in the`./build-ts` folder.

 5. Run tests:
     1. Ensure that you have installed server and valkey-cli on your host.
-You can find the Valkey installation guide at the following link: [Valkey Download page](https://valkey.io/download/).
+You can download Valkey at the following link: [Valkey Download page](https://valkey.io/download/).
     2. Execute the following command from the node folder:
         ```bash
         npm run build # make sure we have a debug build compiled first